jafaryor/algorithms-and-data-structures/src/data-structures/splay-tree/readme.md

 > A splay tree is not always a balanced tree and may become unbalanced after some operations.

+A Splay Tree is a specific variation of binary tree, specifying certain attributes of how the tree should be implemented.
+An Optimal Binary Search Tree is any binary tree for which the lookup cost is minimized.

 ---

 #### [Read More](https://www.codesdope.com/course/data-structures-splay-trees/)